 When hosting a party, it’s important to create a list of the things you need to accomplish.
 List your errands in the order you need to do them and put these tasks on a calendar.
 If it feels too overwhelming to complete all the tasks or you’re new to hosting, it may help if you assign potluck dishes or delegate tasks.
 Sometimes we assume that family won’t help, but if you don’t ask, you will never know.
-Don’t be afraid ask; they might surprise you and say yes.
+Don’t be afraid to ask; they might surprise you and say yes.
 Reach out for help.
-A friend might be willing to be a sous-chef or do some last minute shopping for any forgotten items.
+A friend might be willing to be a sous-chef or do some last-minute shopping for any forgotten items.

 With all the parties and family gatherings during the holidays, temptations are everywhere.
 They can be very challenging for individuals living with diabetes who are on a strict meal plan.
 A previous client of mine went to a work holiday party and everywhere he looked he could not find a diabetes-friendly thing to eat, and felt overwhelmed.
 He told me, “It wasn’t just tempting food or hunger.
 I felt that I had to eat.
 I had to fit in.”

 These situations most times are unavoidable.
 So how do we cope?
-It’s balance, foresight and planning ahead.
+It’s balance, foresight, and planning ahead.
 He could have taken smaller portions of food.
 Bring a friend who knows your plan to help with it.
 They can assist you with accountability.
 Two weeks later, my client got the chance to use the techniques we discussed.
-During his family event, he requested a small cake slice, instead of taking a full slice, and giving into his temptation.
+During his family event, he requested a small cake slice, instead of taking a full slice, and giving in to his temptation.
 He brought a friend but didn’t have to use her.
 He felt comforted knowing the support was available.
 My client left the gathering feeling in control and accepted.